 Hair loss is a common problem that affects both men and women.
 Fortunately, there are now treatments available that can help restore hair growth.
 Hair restoration is a procedure that uses various techniques to replace lost or thinning hair.
 Dr. Shafa is proud to offer his patient's hair restoration in Beverly Hills and Santa Monica.

 What is Hair Restoration?

-The most common type of hair restoration is a hair transplant.
+The most common type of hair restoration in Beverly Hills and Santa Monica is a hair transplant.
 During this procedure, small pieces of hair-bearing scalp from a donor site are removed and relocated to bald or thinning areas of the scalp.
 This technique has been used for decades with great success.
 The latest technological advances have allowed surgeons to use robotic assistance for more precise results.

 About FUE (Follicular Unit Extraction)

 Follicular Unit Extraction (FUE) is another popular method of hair restoration.
 FUE involves removing individual follicles from the donor area and transplanting them into the recipient area.
 This method can treat baldness or thinning areas on the scalp and other body parts such as the eyebrows and beard.

 Platelet Rich Plasma (PRP) therapy is also an option for those seeking non-surgical solutions to their hair loss problems.
 PRP therapy involves injecting platelets into the scalp, which helps stimulate new hair growth by increasing blood flow and delivering essential nutrients to follicles that may be dormant due to age or genetics.

 Why Choose Dr. Shafa for Hair Restoration?